Most Favored Nation Drug Pricing: Implementation

 Prior to this Executive Order the Trump administration tried to pressure congress to include MFN pricing for Medicare in legislation, but Republican representatives opposed cutting Medicaid costs.
 PhRMA, the largest political force for the pharmaceutical industry, estimated that MFN pricing for Medicaid would cost the industry $1 trillion over the next decade.
 Stephen Ubl, the group's leader, particularly opposed the re-importation expansion.
 He said, "importing foreign prices from socialist countries would be a bad deal for American patients and workers".
 PhRMA did support Trump for targeting other countries that they believe are not paying enough for drugs.

 AARP released a statement supporting the new EO, but the Wall Street Journal called out that important details were missing on how it could be implemented.
 Pharmaceutical industry executives and Republican representatives warned that reducing drug prices could stifle innovation.

-In a follow up interview, HHS Secretary Robert Kennedy stated he expects price reductions to apply to Medicare and private markets.
+In a follow up interview, HHS Secretary Robert F. Kennedy Jr. stated he expects price reductions to apply to Medicare and private markets.
 On May 20, HHS released follow up guidance, "The MFN target price is the lowest price in an OECD country with a GDP per capita of at least 60 percent of the U.S. GDP per capita."
 It is unclear how these changes will impact the existing agenda for Medicare price negotiations.

 A Dutch expert noted that it may be difficult to compare US drug prices to prices paid by European countries as the specific price negotiated for a given drug is often kept secret.
 The impact on foreign drug manufactures is unclear.

 JP Morgan's analyst stated that the new policy would also be difficult to implement due to expected legal challenges.